voxable/cli/docs/api/README.md

 # The Voxable API

-The Voxable API enables access to all of the conversational design data your team has created in Voxable.
+The Voxable API enables access to all of the conversation design data your team has created in Voxable.

 ## Documentation